 Most of us know Hollywood isn't perfect because scandals slip through the cracks all the time.
 One of the series's biggest sources of highly-theorized inspiration was Katie Holme's marriage to Tom Cruise and the influence of Scientology which led to its demise.
 The show coyly cashes in not on how actors market and brand themselves but which all-seeing, all-knowing Powers That Be wield its power over Tinseltown.
 With humor (intentional or otherwise), a flair for drama, and suspense, it takes what we think we know of the entertainment industry - feuds, deals falling apart, scandals created for publicity or to cover up other juicier scandals, Scientology - and leaves us wondering what actually goes on behind the scenes.

-A big reason why this show works is its leading lady Christine Evangelista, who makes a compelling performance in every episode.
-Realistically, her character is too easily influenced to just sign her life away because West is good in the sheets and they like each other.
+A big reason why this show works is its leading lady Christine Evangelista and her compelling performance in every episode.
+Realistically, her character is too easily influenced to just sign her life away because West is good in the sheets.
 Her career needs a serious upgrade and she has the talent to go far, so when the opportunity presents itself (aka the money and hot guy), it seems like a good deal.
-Quickly, Morrison has to adjust to the convenience her new life has brought her - travel, wardrobe, a new boyfriend - and face the sacrifices she's made for a lack of privacy, freedom, and the convenience IHM affords.
+Quickly, Morrison has to adjust to the convenience her new life brings - travel, wardrobe, a new boyfriend - and face the sacrifices she's made for a lack of privacy and the convenience IHM affords.
 This wild ride makes her question if her future is worth the expense of autonomy.
-Morrison's feisty, independent, and personable as hell; and Evangelista can act circles around the cheesy dialogue thrown at her.
+Morrison's feisty, independent, and personable as hell, and Evangelista acts circles around the cheesy dialogue thrown at her.
 Both the actress and character are destined for stardom, and it's strange that her acting chops exceed what this show can be and also fits this particular bill.
-Henderson doesn't seem like much in comparison (sorry dude) but over time with more re-watches, you can see why they were cast and make a convincing duo.
+Henderson's West isn't given as much to do, but over time you can see why they were cast and make a convincing duo.